esplito/coding-notes/testing-accessibility/2-design-thinking-and-people-skills-for-accessibility/notes.md

 7. The dividers also fails on all checks in CCA
 8. Same goes for the text in the text boxes.

+Notes made from the solution:
+- (Submit button text) "... for button text larger than 24 px, it would pass with a ratio of 3:1."

+> Sampling colors with CCA is a useful way to get early feedback.
+I recommend that you share this tool with your design team so you can collaborate and learn together. - Marcy Sutton

 #### **🛠** Challenge: Find Iconography & Label Issues
 > The following challenge requires you to identify one overarching issue with iconography in the design system and another major issue with text labels.